Animal slaughter: Jewish law (Shechita)

 Animal slaughter in Judaism falls in accordance to the religious law of Shechita.
 In preparation, the animal being prepared for slaughter must be considered kosher (fit) before the act of slaughter can commence and consumed.
 The basic law of the Shechita process requires the rapid and uninterrupted severance of the major vital organs and vessels.
 They slit the throat, resulting in a quick drop in blood pressure, restricting blood to the brain.
-This abrupt loss of pressure results in the rapid and irreversible cessation of consciousness and sensibility to pain (a requirement held in high regard by most institutions.)
+This abrupt loss of pressure results in the rapid and irreversible cessation of consciousness and sensibility to pain (a requirement held in high regard by most institutions).

 Islamic law (Dhabihah)

-Animal slaughtering in Islam is in accordance with the Qur’an.
-To slaughter an animal is to cause it to pass from a living state to a dead state.
+Animal slaughtering in Islam is in accordance with the Qur'an.
 For the meat to be lawful (Halal) according to Islam, it must come from an animal which is a member of a lawful species and it must be ritually slaughtered, i.e. according to the Law, or the sole code recognized by the group as legitimate.
 The animal is killed in ways similar to the Jewish ritual with the throat being slit (dhabh), resulting in a quick drop in blood pressure, restricting blood to the brain.
-This abrupt loss of pressure results in the rapid and irreversible cessation of consciousness and sensibility to pain (a requirement held in high regard by most institutions.).
+This abrupt loss of pressure results in the rapid and irreversible cessation of consciousness and sensibility to pain (a requirement held in high regard by most institutions).
 The slaughterer must say Bismillah (In the name of Allah/God) before slaughtering the animal.
 Blood must be drained out of the carcass.